 LANDING with Miguel Gutierrez

-Envisioned and designed collaboratively by Miguel Gutierrez and Gibney Dance, LANDING is an experiment in pedagogy, research, mentorship, and possibility.
+Envisioned and designed collaboratively with Miguel Gutierrez, LANDING is an experiment in pedagogy, research, mentorship, and possibility.

 The various emphases of LANDING are: creating community, valuing experimentation in the creative process, making space for critical inquiry, listening to how other people in the dance and performance community are making it work, generating practical and administrative skills in order to survive financially, prioritizing self-care in order to prevent burnout, and activating a conversation about the cultural, social and political value of dance and performance work in today’s world.